hollodotme/fast-cgi-client/README.md

 This library is based on the work of [Pierrick Charron](https://github.com/adoy)'s [PHP-FastCGI-Client](https://github.com/adoy/PHP-FastCGI-Client/) and was ported and modernized to PHP 7.0/PHP 7.1, extended with some features for handling multiple requests (in loops) and unit and integration tests as well.

+Please read more about the journey to and changes in `v2.6.0` in [this blog post](https://hollo.me/php/background-info-fast-cgi-client-v2.6.0.html).

 You can find an experimental use-case in my related blog posts:

 * [Experimental async PHP vol. 1](http://bit.ly/eapv1)